danielsuo/mvp/README.md

 - Measure tools for distances and areas

 ## Done
+- [√] Remove iframe when we hit start over
 - [√] Escape and click outside also make side bar disappear
 - [√] Points not sorted correctly on iPad
 - [√] Add input for RSF